 Everyone needs quiet time.
 Quiet time helps your body rest.
 After you rest, you can play again!
 Quiet time helps your mind too.
 Resting your mind can help motivate your mood.

 This activity is appropriate for children ages 2 to 5.
-Parents may find it particularly helpful for kids who have stopped taking naps and for kids learning how to spend time alone.
-Kids sometimes need time alone to calm down.
+You may find it particularly helpful for kids who have stopped taking naps or for kids learning how to spend time alone.
 Help your child find a safe space that is quiet, private, and safe to make a comfy place.
 Encourage children to go to their comfy place when they need some quiet time or if they are feeling overwhelmed.

 Some parents may want to establish a routine quiet time for their child each day.
 Here are some tips for how to make that successful: